transpect/xml2tex/README.md

 # xml2tex

-An XProc module to convert XML to LaTeX
+A library for converting arbitrary XML to TeX.

 ## setup and run xml2tex